soulhotel/FF-ULTIMA/.github/CONTRIBUTING.md

 ## How to contribute

 FF Ultima is a pretty modular theme.
 Every feature is accounted for while built on top of a very solid foundation.
-With over 80+ settings and hundreds of combinations between them, it's important to protect the structural integrity of the theme.
-So here are a few guidelines that can help do just that.
+With over 80+ settings and a number of combinations between them, it's important to protect the structural integrity of the theme, so.. here are a few guidelines that can help do just that.

 > *Assuming that you already know the basics of forking and pulling*